jovv/python-bootcamp-docker/PRESENT.md

 # Docker objects - Containers

-- a runnable instance of a Docker image
+* a runnable instance of a Docker image
+    * the image layers are read-only
+    * the container layer is write-able
+    * when modifying a file in the container that were shipped with the image, Docker creates a copy of that file in the writeable layer
-- create, start, stop, remove, add storage, network, create an image from a container state
+* create, start, stop, remove, add storage, network, create an image from a container state
-- can be isolated connected to other containers, part of a container orchestration platform (cf also `docker-compose`, `kubernetes`, out of scope for this intro)
+* can be isolated connected to other containers, part of a container orchestration platform (cf also `docker-compose`, `kubernetes`, out of scope for this intro)

 ```
 docker ps [-a]